Last Updated on 2nd September 2023 by peppe8o

-In this tutorial I’m going to show you how to install SANE in Raspberry PI and getting scanner job results from terminal.
+In this tutorial, I’m going to show you how to install SANE in Raspberry PI and get scanner job results from the terminal.

 SANE (Scanner Access Now Easy) project aims to make easy interfacing scanners, digital stills, cameras and, generally speaking, any image acquisition device.

 It is an application programming interface (API) which standardizes access to any raster image scanner hardware.
 The SANE API is open source (under GNU General Public License), anyone willing to contribute can give its help as explained in SANE Contributing page.
 Its code is written for UNIX, but ports to MacOS X, OS/2 and Microsoft Windows are either already done or in progress.

 The main benefit of SANE is that your code will not need to use a different class for each imaging device you could use.
 SANE works as an intermediate framework between your code and external scanners getting a standard way to call you image acquisition.
 This broad compatibility will make SANE package size quite big (a few hundred MB to download).

 A secondary effect of this package is that you can easily get images from a terminal command, without needing any GUI interface.

 For this tutorial, I’m going to use a Raspberry PI 3 model A+, connected to my HP Photosmart C4680 multi-function printer.
 This guide will apply to any Raspberry PI computer board.